muxcmux/besedka/README.md

 * Integrate your existing users or allow anonymous commenting
 * [Web push](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) notifications
 * Honeypot for trapping bots
-* Multiple configurations per domain
+* Multiple sites
-* Themes 🎨 (or use your own CSS)
+* Use your own CSS or pick one of the themes 🎨

 ### ⚡️ Quickstart